AthenZ/athenz/ui/docs/zms-api.md

 	"metaOnly": "<String>", // (optional) valid values are "true" or "false" "metaAttr": "<SimpleName>", // (optional) domain meta attribute to filter/return, valid values "account", "ypmId", or "all" "master": "<Bool>", // (optional) for system principals only - request data from master data store and not read replicas if any are configured
+	"conditions": "<Bool>", // (optional) for specific purpose only.
+If this flag is passed, assertion id and assertion conditions will be included in the response assertions if available
 	"matchingTag": "<String>" // (optional) Retrieved from the previous request, this timestamp specifies to the server to return any domains modified since this time
 };
 ```